Making the most of your finances this year

 For example, you may find that you are paying extra for the convenience of making most of your purchases on a high-interest credit card.
 By switching to a credit card with a lower interest rate, you could be left with more money in your pocket.

-A Financial New Year’s resolution can be a great start to a financially successful 2013.
+A Financial New Year’s resolution can be a great start to a financially successful 2015 and beyond.

 Was this article useful?
 Use the feedback button below or comment and share your tips on our facebook page.